-- Implement chlorination system retrofits at Well 29 and Well 25 for continued safe and uniform District chlorination equipment installations. - Implement the new Supervisory Control and Data Acquisition (SCADA) system that will enable staff to have increased oversight and control of all water operations and facilities; said system will include opportunities for remote and mobile device access, thereby improving system maintenance and control operations activities.
-Project components include site retrofits and upgrades of electrical equipment, wires, communications equipment, etc., and all District facilities sites (e.g., wells, booster, reservoirs, pressure-reducing stations, etc.). - Advancement of Recycled Water implementation. - Construction of Wells 1A and 2A, Noble Pipeline Tank No. 2, 2850 to 3040 Pressure Zone Booster Station, B Line, and various other pipeline replacement projects.
+- Implement the new Supervisory Control and Data Acquisition (SCADA) system that will enable staff to have increased oversight and control of all water operations and facilities; said system will include opportunities for remote and mobile device access, thereby improving system maintenance and control operations activities.
+Project components include site retrofits and upgrades of electrical equipment, wires, communications equipment, etc., and all District facilities sites (e.g., wells, booster, reservoirs, pressure-reducing stations, etc.). - Provide project management and oversight for the re-drilling of two potable water wells (Wells 1A and 2A) to enhance system redundancy and increase pumping capacity to meet peak demands, ensuring enhanced water supply capacity.